purplescorpion1/Widevine-DRM-Browser-Player/README.md

 # Widevine-DRM-Browser-Player
-Play Widevine &amp; Clearkey DRM streams In Your Web Browser <br>
+Play Widevine &amp; Clearkey DRM Streams In Your Web Browser <br>
 This is for educational purposes only - Do not play streams you do not have to right to play.
 You need to provide any decrypt keys or license URLS for this to work.
 This application does not extract/generate or provide any such keys
 <br>
 ## Limitations